The Liberal/Nationals

 Liberal/Nationals’ last decade of corporate donors:

-Cumulative totals to Coalition FY2013-FY2022 (Liberal and National Parties, state and federal).
+Cumulative totals to Coalition FY2013-FY2023 (Liberal and National Parties, state and federal as reported to AEC).
 Explore and filter the raw AEC data ›

 Banking and Finance category can include interest earned from investments and term deposits